LattePandaTeam/LattePanda-Win10-Software/Drivers/4G64GB_Drivers/README.md

 ### How to install:

 1. Download the right driver package.
-2. Unzip the driver pack and copy the "CHT T3 MRD PR2 Driver WW51.2" folder to "C:\"
+2. Unzip the driver pack and copy the "MRD-64bit-Intel-Driver-Release" folder to "C:\"
    ![Folder](images/Folder.PNG)
 3. Open CMD from Windows system.
    *  Click on Home button